 The first step to increasing your retention is to understand who are the users with the best retention rate and what are they doing in your product.
-For example, per the detailed cohort analysis below, we can see that users who signed up between April 2nd and April 8th have the highest retention over time.
+For example, per the detailed cohort analysis below, we can see that users who signed up between August 24th and August 30th have the highest retention over time.

 The smile effect in your user retention report is what you strive for.
 This indicates a thriving customer base that is returning to use your product more and more over time.

-- what features are they using,
+- The features are they using

-- do they have common characteristics (demo/firmographic) and
+- Do they have common characteristics (demo/firmographic)

-- what was their signup source
+- The users' signup source

+With these three characteristics, you can gain a complete picture of your ideal user profile and their motivation for using your product.
 Armed with this information, you now can introduce personalized product experiences to guide all users to adopt the “aha” moments within your product.

 Understanding the Report